Sonia O'Sullivan: 2010–present

 In 2012, O'Sullivan carried the Olympic flame when it arrived in Dublin on 6 June.
 She carried the flame onto St Stephen's Green and lit an Olympic cauldron.
 O'Sullivan was made chef de mission for Team Ireland at the 2012 Olympic Games.

 O'Sullivan completed the 2013 Ealing Half Marathon in 1:27:28.

 Personal life

-Sonia's father John played as a goalkeeper for Cobh Ramblers football team.
+O'Sullivan's father John played as a goalkeeper for Cobh Ramblers football team.
 He had been in the Irish Navy.
+Her mother Mary died in 2023.